Duke: Yeah, but after 12 fucking years, it should be.

 - Mêlée à Trois: "The Doctor Who Cloned Me" has a couple firefights with Aliens vs. Dr. Proton's robots vs. Duke and his allies.

-- Mercy Kill: In The Hive, Duke Nukem can remorsefully put out of their misery the women that have been impregnated.
+- Mercy Kill: In The Hive, Duke Nukem can remorsefully put the impregnated women out of their misery.

 - Minigame Zone: Duke Nukem's Titty City.
 This is a Happy Place that comes right after Duke blacks out after defeating the Alien Queen that contains an incredible amount of Ego-boosting objects.